kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

     return _analyze(text, analysis_kind)
 ```

-We can annotate this function with overloads to help inform the type checker (and intellisense) which input maps to
+We can annotate this function with overloads to help inform the type checker which input maps to
-which output type.
+which return type.

 ```python
 from typing import overload, Union